The Bižuterija Tour: Development

 The Bižuterija Tour began before the official release of the eponymous album.
 In 2010, Rozga appeared at the Split Music Festival where she performed the song "Bižuterija", which very quickly became a wide commercial success.
 After the success of the song, Rozga's first hall concert was held at Krešimir Ćosić (known under the name Višnjik) in Zadar.
 After Višnjik, Rozga performed at the Spaladium Arena in her hometown Split with which she became the first female singer ever to sell out the venue.
+To promote the concert, she gave an interview to Radio Dalmacija '11 where she spoke about the preparations.
 Following her performance in Split, she also held concerts in several other major avenues in post-Yugoslav cities.
 The tour finished with a concert at Skenderija.

 During her concerts, Rozga performed songs from her solo career as well as songs from the period when she was the lead singer of Croatian band Magazin.
 Her concerts also featured guest appearances by many regional singers such as Dražen Zečić, Jole and Klapa Iskon in Zadar and Severina, Jole and Željko Samardžić in Split.
+With Severina, they sang the song "Prijateljice".

 Afterwards, in Zagreb, Rozga's guests were Jole, Klapa Kampanel and Crvena jabuka while in Sarajevo, she was accompanied on stage shortly by Halid Bešlić, Petar Grašo and Mirza Šoljanin.
 In addition to her music guests, she was accompanied onstage by dancers under the guidance of choreographer Kristina Đanić.
 All costumes worn by the singer, musicians and dancers were designed by the fashion duo ELFS.
 As part of the concert tour, Rozga also held mini concerts for expats from the Balkans in New York City, Cleveland, Chicago and Toronto.